jimmoffitt/tweet-nasa-photo/README.md

 https://apod.nasa.gov/apod/astropix.html

+## Get access to APIs:

++ Get a Twitter Developer account, create and a Twitter app and reference the "consumer" tokens: https://developer.twitter.com/en/account/get-started
++ Start here and get your NASA API Key: https://api.nasa.gov/

 ## Running the script.
+This script was put together without support for command-line arguments.

 + Clone the repository.
 + Run `pip install requirements.txt` to install the third-party library dependenices.